 The public would seem to have awakened to the importance of mobile hotspot data and the ability to substitute a cell phone plan for a home internet plan that provides a generous allocation of it.

-The 30 GB/month included with their AT&T Unlimited Elite plan is AT&T's largest allotment of high-speed hotspot bandwidth.
+The 30 GB/month included with their AT&T Unlimited Elite plans is AT&T's largest allotment of high-speed hotspot bandwidth.
 While this is possibly more than adequate for the average smartphone user, during coronavirus, 30 GB of data might not be enough to help you stay at home for work and other different internet tasks.
 Another choice is AT&T's Unlimited Extra plan, as it includes 15 GB of high-speed hotspot data a month.